NorthStarUAS/.github/profile/README.md

 ## June 2025: Flight Testing

 I managed a day of flight testing.
 There aren't major changes just little tweaks and fixes I have been making along the way in response to the previous test flight (last November, yikes, time flies!)
-I validated the fully autonomous hand launch task continues to work correctly after porting from the old python system to C++ on the teensy.
+I verified the fully autonomous hand launch task continues to work correctly after porting from the old python system to C++ on the teensy.
 In the background I have been exploring NiceGUI as a replacement technology for the operator station.
 So far this has been really nice!

 ## March, April, and May 2025: Also not a lot to report